top of page

 q-and-a-graphic-2016

 Q: When should a student-athlete reach out to a college coach?
 A: While it is never too early to reach out to college coaches and get on their radar, the most critical time is typically the junior year.
-I have found it is best to connect with coaches when you have some information to report, and they are able to accurately assess whether you would be a good fit on their team or not.
-This comes in the form of having a complete rugby resume, cumulative GPA, test scores (SAT or ACT if applicable), and experience playing on a Varsity or u18 level team (it’s hard to determine what your talent level is if you have only played u14).
+I have found it is best to connect with coaches when you have some information to report, and they can accurately assess whether you would be a good fit on their team or not.
+This comes in the form of having a complete rugby resume- cumulative GPA, test scores (SAT or ACT if applicable), and experience playing on a Varsity or u18 level team (it’s hard to determine your talent level if you have only played u14).
 I find the best responses come when the first contact is made by the student and not a parent.
 Of course, a student can always reach out early to build a relationship, especially if it is a college the student already knows he or she is very interested in.
-If you happen to be visiting the campus or meet a coach at a tournament or camp, it is wise to also stay in communication.
+If you happen to be visiting the campus or meeting a coach at a tournament or camp, staying in communication is wise.

-Special note: I have noticed that many college programs’ websites are not up to date, and it can be difficult to locate a contact person.
-The quickest way I have gotten through to a team is by using their social media pages (e.g. Facebook, Instagram).
+Special note: I have noticed that many college programs’ websites are not current, and it can be difficult to locate a contact person.
+The quickest way I have gotten through to a team is using their social media pages (e.g. Facebook, Instagram).
 Send a Private Message to them or post it on their wall for a quick response.

 A: In the current Test-Optional/Test Blind landscape, it all depends on your top college choices.
 I would only worry about re-taking and/or submitting a score IF your scores are relatively close to what the typical admitted student has previously scored.
-Of course, my assessment here assumes your GPA is also in line with what these colleges typically admit.
-A great resource to see your chances of admission is CollegeNiche.
+Of course, my assessment here assumes your GPA aligns with what these colleges typically admit.
+A great resource to see your chances of admission is your school's Naviance or MaiaLearning portals.
+Another good one is CollegeNiche.
 For example, you can take a quick look at CU Boulder and see if you had a 3.8 GPA and your 27, you will most likely be accepted (note: this also depends on other factors too, such as extra-curricular, but I am being broad with this assessment).
 Another factor to consider is reflecting on your own commitment to prep time.
-I would not retake it unless you can also commit to proper prep to increase your score, or else you're just wasting your time.
+I would not retake it unless you can commit to proper prep to increase your score or you're just wasting your time.

 Q: My child took 3 APs last year, which really stressed him out.
 He wound up getting 2 B’s and 1 C in those courses, his grades in his other classes took a nosedive, and he became overwhelmed and excessively stressed out.
 I feel he should take some APs off his plate for next year, but he is adamant that this would hurt his chances of admission at his top schools.
 Please help!
 (Parent of Junior)

-A: The recommendation to take a tough course load is a generality and is not something every single student needs to follow.
-Clearly, your child attempted to take a tougher course load than he could handle, and while it’s noble he did this, a rigorous curriculum has to be taken in a balanced format.
-At this point, I think the focus is now on finding a schedule to set your child up for success.
-I would support him if he has to dial back the APs to bring his GPA back up (and also give him room to take care of his well-being).
+A: The recommendation to take a tough course load is general and is not something every single student needs to follow.
+Clearly, your child attempted to take a tougher course load than he could handle, and while it’s noble that he did this, a rigorous curriculum has to be taken in a balanced format.
+I think the focus is now on finding a schedule to set your child up for success.
+I would support him if he has to dial back the APs to bring his GPA back up (and give him room to take care of his well-being).
 If there is a topic he is particularly interested in and he wants to take the AP class, I would let him do it.
-However, I would have an honest talk with him and ask, “what classes can you take next year where you are confident you can get mostly A’s and B’s?” and see what schedule he comes up with.
+However, I would honestly talk with him and ask, “What classes can you take next year where you are confident you can get mostly A’s and B’s?” and see what schedule he comes up with.
+Setting up a meeting with his high school counselor would also be recommended - if these are classes your child is really passionate about, are there possibilities to take one in the summer versus during the school year?

 Q: What are the main factors you think are most important to look for in a “best fit” college?
-My daughter is struggling to research colleges because it is very overwhelming to look at the hundreds of colleges out there – her current list seems to be a random list of colleges mainly made up of where friends are thinking of going but doesn’t seem to make any sense.
+My daughter is struggling to research colleges because it is very overwhelming to look at the hundreds of colleges out there – her current list seems to be a random list of colleges mainly made up of where friends are thinking of going.
+Still, it doesn’t seem to make any sense.
 Any advice is appreciated!
 (Parent of Junior)

-Did you know summer is a great time to begin test prep?
-Contact our preferred provider, Arbor Bridge – email Erica@ArborBridge.com to get set up with a free consultation and diagnostic test today!
+Winter is a great time to begin test prep - especially if you plan to take a test in the spring?
+Contact our preferred provider, Arbor Bridge – email Morris@ArborBridge.com to get set up with a free consultation and diagnostic test today!

 arbor-bridge-logo-600x127